Instructions for use! This

 for an outdoor poop break, and I chased a horse while wearing my sleeping bag.

-Along the way we came across a metal box on pulleys that carried rocks from the
+Along the way we came across a metal box on pulleys that carried rocks from

 top of the mountain, down.
-We decided to go for a ride and we wheeled each one
+We decided to go

 of us, one by one, about 50 feet high before the sketch factor stopped us.

 We continued our trek into Larjung.
-We had to go up a bit, and we crossed a mad
+We had to go up a bit, and we crossed a

 rushing river.
 It was completely dark and it started to rain.
-We couldn’t really
+We couldn’t

 make out the path, but somehow we managed and we stopped at the only guesthouse

 and crashed as a storm dumped rain down on us.
-Before I went to bed, I did a ton
+Before I went to bed, I did a

 of writing and I came to the realization that this had been one of the most